ethersphere/bee-docs/docs/learn/technology/incentives.md

 ### Penalties

 During the `reveal` phase if a nodes' revealed hash does not match the honest nodes' hash, that node will be temporarily frozen and will not be able to participate in a number of upcoming rounds.
+Currently the freeze period is defined as:

+$$
+152 \times 2^{10} \text{ blocks (at 5s per block)} ≈ \text{ 9 days}
+$$

 ## Bandwidth Incentives (SWAP)